Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 ## Dimension reduction with principal components analysis

-We will dimension reduction with a lower-dimensional example, returning to the  iris flower data set discussed in a [previous lesson](classification) when we introduced the problem of classification.
-In the figure below, we reproduce the figure containing petal width plotted against petal width, ignoring the species from which each data point derives.
+We will introduce dimension reduction with the low-dimensional example of the iris flower data set that we introduced in a [previous lesson](classification) when discussing classification.
+In the figure below, we reproduce the plot of iris petal width against petal width, ignoring the species from which each flower derives.

 [![image-center](../assets/images/600px/iris_petal_data_unlabeled.png){: .align-center}](../assets/images/iris_petal_data_unlabeled.png)
 Petal width (*x*-axis) plotted against petal width (*y*-axis) for all flowers in the iris flower data set, not labeled according to species.
 {: style="font-size: medium;"}

-We can once again trust our eyes to notice the clear pattern: regardless of the species of iris, as petal width increases, petal length tends to increase as well.
+We can once again trust our eyes to notice the clear pattern: as iris petal width increases, petal length tends to increase as well.

-You may be able to guess where this discussion is headed.
-If we draw a line through the center of the data (see figure below), then the line provides a reasonable estimate of a flower's petal length from its petal width, or vice-versa.
-In other words, a one-dimensional object (a line) approximates a collection of points in two dimensions.
+You may surmise where this discussion is headed.
+If we draw a line through the center of the data (see figure below), then that line provides a reasonable estimate of a flower's petal width from its length, and vice-versa.
+The line, a one-dimensional object, therefore approximates a collection of two-dimensional points.

 [![image-center](../assets/images/600px/iris_flowers_regression_line.png){: .align-center}](../assets/images/iris_flowers_regression_line.png)
-A regression line applied to the iris flower data, where the independent variable (on the *x*-axis) is petal length, and the dependent variable (on the *y*-axis) is petal width.
+A line passing through the plot of iris petal length against petal width.
+The line tells us approximately how wide we can expect an iris petal to be given the petal's width.
 {: style="font-size: medium;"}

-**STOP:** How do you think we can determine the best line to approximate a collection of data points?
+**STOP:** How can we determine the best line to approximate a collection of two-dimensional data points?
 {: .notice--primary}

-As part of your mathematics education, you may have learned about choosing a line of best fit using an approach called **linear regression.** In this approach, we establish one variable as the dependent variable, which is typically plotted on the y-axis.
-Say that we have a line through our data; we use *L*(*x*) to denote the *y*-coordinate of the point on the line corresponding to a given *x*-coordinate.
-We then define the **residual** of a data point (*x*, *y*) as the difference *y* - *L*(*x*).
-If a residual is positive, then the point lies "above" the line, and if the residual is negative, then the point lies "below" the line (see figure below).
+Long ago in math class, you may have learned about how to choose a line to best approximate a two-dimensional dataset using **linear regression**, which we will describe in what follows.

+We first establish one variable as the *dependent* variable, which is typically plotted on the y-axis.
+In our iris flower example, the dependent variable is petal width.

+Given a line, we use *L*(*x*) to denote the *y*-coordinate of the point on the line corresponding to a given *x*-coordinate.
+For this line, we can then define the **residual** of a data point (*x*, *y*) as the difference *y* - *L*(*x*) between its *y*-coordinate and the *y*-coordinate that the line estimates as corresponding to *x*.
+If a residual is positive, then the data point lies "above" the line, and if the residual is negative, then the point lies "below" the line (see figure below).

 [![image-center](../assets/images/600px/residuals_y_coordinates.png){: .align-center width="300px"}](../assets/images/residuals_y_coordinates.png)
-Caption here.
+A regression line applied to the iris flower data, where the independent variable (on the *x*-axis) is petal length, and the dependent variable (on the *y*-axis) is petal width.
 {: style="font-size: medium;"}

 Residuals will vary depending on the particular line chosen.
 In linear regression, we are therefore looking for the line that *minimizes* the sum of squared residuals, since this line will minimize the variation in the *y*-direction between data points and the line.
 The figure below shows the linear regression line for the iris flower data presented above.